apache/directory-site/source/fortress/testimonials.md

         </cas:authenticationSuccess>
     </cas:serviceResponse>

-One thing that I love about CAS, even if you correctly extracted the attribute at this page (or maybe you just got hacked at this page), CAS is able to protect the returned attributes by changing the services registry configuration. see the HTTPSandIMAPS-10000001.json file.
-I’ve put ReturnAllAttributeReleasePolicy type for debuging all the attributes returned, you can change it later to make your application more secure as well.
+One thing that I love about **CAS**, even if you correctly extracted the attribute at this page (or maybe you just got hacked at this page), **CAS** is able to protect the returned attributes by changing the services registry configuration. see the *HTTPSandIMAPS-10000001.json* file.
+I’ve put *ReturnAllAttributeReleasePolicy* type for debuging all the attributes returned, you can change it later to make your application more secure as well.

 #### 3. Apache Ignite For Ticket Replication

- To have a production readiness we need to somehow manage a high availability requirement, so we're not just using a single cas server.
-That is why we needed to have a centralized or distributed ticket repository, to allow cas to scale.
-To scale the ticket repository, I chose Apache Ignite for distributing the tickets.
-To Implement is very simple, and is also written about in Apereo CAS documentation.
+ To have a production readiness we need to somehow manage a high availability requirement, so we're not just using a single **CAS** server.
+That is why we needed to have a centralized or distributed ticket repository, to allow **CAS** to scale.
+To scale the ticket repository, I chose [Apache Ignite](https://ignite.apache.org/) for distributing the tickets.
+To Implement is very simple, and is also written about in [Apereo CAS](https://www.apereo.org/projects/cas) documentation.

 ### Client side development:

 #### 1. The Spring Voter

- Spring is a great framework, they allow you to add your own interceptors to use your own implementation.
-WebExpressionVoter is the class you need to extend in order to override the normal spring decision mechanism.
+ **Spring** is a great framework, they allow you to add your own interceptors to use your own implementation. *WebExpressionVoter* is the class you need to extend in order to override the normal spring decision mechanism.
 Usually you will use xml + regex for registering the condition.
 However, xml + regex is not the approach I wanted for my development team.
 See below code snippet, to understand what I did to make this more dynamic.

     :::Java
       @Override